petershin/liferay-learn/docs/commerce/latest/en/store-management/configuring-payment-methods/liferay-commerce-connector-to-paypal-sdk.md

 ## Install and Deploy the PayPal SDK Client Extension

-1. Go to the [Liferay Marketplace](https://marketplace.liferay.com) and search for `Liferay Commerce Connector to PayPal SDK`.
+1. Go to [Liferay Marketplace](https://marketplace.liferay.com) and search for `Liferay Commerce Connector to PayPal SDK`.

 1. Click *Get App*, select your account or create one, and accept the end user license agreement and terms of service.